-• Tailings Management
+Tailings Management

-In March 2015, Alberta Environment and Parks released the Tailings Management Framework ("TMF") policy.
-In July 2016, the Alberta Energy Regulator ("AER"), released Directive 85 - Fluid Tailings Management for Oil Sands Mining Projects ("Directive 85"), which was updated in October 2017.
+The Alberta Energy Regulator ("AER"), updated Directive 85 - Fluid Tailings Management for Oil Sands Mining Projects ("Directive 85"), in October 2017.
 Directive 85 establishes performance criteria for tailings operations and sets out the requirements for approval, monitoring and reporting in respect of tailings ponds and tailings management plans.